whamcloud/lemur/man/lhsmd.1.md

 # DESCRIPTION

 Lhsmd is a Lustre HSM Agent.
-It handles HSM requests from the Lustre coordinator, and forwards the data movement request to data mover plugins.
+It handles HSM requests from the Lustre coordinator, and forwards the requests to the configured data mover plugins based on the archive id of the request.
 The configuration of the plugins specifies which Lustre Archive ID is associated with an a each archive endpoint.
 More than one plugin can be used at the same time, and each data mover can support multiple archive IDs and endpoints.

-The agent configuration file specifies which Lustre filesystem is being managed, which plugins to start, and settings for optionality functionality such as HSM snapshots and storing metrics in InfluxDB.
+The agent configuration file specifies which Lustre filesystem is being managed, which plugins to start, and options  storing metrics in an InfluxDB database.
+By default, example config files are provided in `/etc/lhsmd`.
+These can be copied to the correct, non ".example" name and customized accordingly.

+Although the agent can be run directly on the command for debugging purposes, for production use we recommend using systemd (or equivalent) to manage and run the lhsmd service to ensure only one agent runs per host.

+	# systemctl enable lhsmd
+	# systemctl start lhsmd

 # OPTIONS